ykmnkmi/svelte_js.dart/README.md

 JS & WASM interopability.

 Hard to implement:
+- Passing a Dart List reference to the JS side to fill it with data.
 - ...

 Currently, all Dart code in the examples is not yet generated, compiler is not